Al Qaeda names fighters behind attack on Burkina capital

 OUAGADOUGOU Al Qaeda in the Islamic Maghreb (AQIM) on Monday identified three fighters it says were responsible for attacks in Burkina Faso's capital Ouagadougou over the weekend that killed 29 people.

-Gunmen from the Islamist militant group stormed the Cappuccino restaurant and the Splendid Hotel on Friday night, singling out white people for slaughter.
-Eight Burkinabes, six Canadians, three Ukrainians and two French people were killed, among others.
+Gunmen from the Islamist militant group stormed the Splendid Hotel and a neighbouring cafe on Friday night, singling out white people for slaughter.
+Eight Burkinabes, six Canadians, three Ukrainians and two French were killed, among others.

 In a statement, AQIM named the three attackers as al-Battar al-Ansari, Abu Muhammad al-Buqali al-Ansari and Ahmed al-Fulani al-Ansari, according to SITE Intelligence group.